A Beginners' Guide to Investing in Property | Full Course from Rob Jones

 Also finding investors, if you're maybe looking to scale significantly with your portfolio, working with investors to find properties is very important, so we go a full topic simply on that negotiation techniques, sales process and renting.
 As you can see it's got everything here that you would need to get started and build and run a property portfolio.

-Full Support & Access
+3) Support and Access

 Not only that but when you join the training, you will have access to it ongoing.
 If you wanted to look back at any content pieces in 6 months' time, in 12 months' time, you're able to do that.
 You just simply log in with the membership details you will have.
 Anything additional that is in the training, all of the industry news updates, any additions, tweaks, changes, updates that we do to any of the training modules, resources, case studies, everything gets upgraded automatically and updated automatically so you don't have to do anything.
 There are no additional costs.
 We don't do any upsells or anything like that with the training.
 You will get access to every single piece of training content that goes in here.